 Value Description

 1(up to 25 hex bytes) Defines the 6 LPI string [#]

 1() Deletes the 6 LPI string

-Example: &%Z84,1(1B 32)
+&%Z84,1(1B 32)

-This command assigns the 6 LPI command for an Epson LQ-2500 printer (hex value 1B 32) in memory.
+Example: This command assigns the 6 LPI command for an IBM or Epson printer (hex value 1B 32) in memory.

-Note: [#]ONLY CHARACTERS FROM 01 TO FF ARE RECOGNIZED (ALPHABETIC CHARACTERS MUST BE IN UPPER CASE).
+ONLY CHARACTERS FROM 01 TO FF ARE RECOGNIZED (ALPHABETIC CHARACTERS MUST BE IN UPPER CASE).
 ERRORS IN THE HEX STRING WILL CAUSE THE I-O 5250 PRINTER EMULATION MODULE TO IGNORE THE COMMAND AND PRINTING WILL RESUME AT THE POINT THE ERROR OCCURRED.